jliangqiu/BookReview/Social Psychology/persuasion.md

 ### Who Says?
 Communicator

-- __Credibility:__ Credibility usually does not endure the lapse of time.
+- __Credibility:__ Credible communicators tend to be persuasive.
+Credibility, however, usually does not endure the lapse of time.
 People tend to remember the message while forgetting the source, and the reason to discount it when hearing it from a less credible source.
 - __Perceived expertise__: 1) Beginning by saying things the audience agrees with make the speaker seem smart.
 2) It also helps to be seen as _knowledgable_ on the topic.
 3) Finally, speaking confidently.
 No "uh", "you know", etc.
 - __Perceived trustworthiness:__ 1) Look at the subjects in the eyes.
 2) Trustworthiness is higher if the qudience believes the communicator is _not_ trying to persuade them.
 3) More trustworthy if argue against self-interest.
 4) Trustworthiness increases when people talk fast.
 - __Attractiveness and Liking:__ 1) Our liking of a communicator may open us up to the his/her arguments.
 2) Similarity also makes for attractiveness.